 6. You have no conflict of interest

 This is a big one.

-You have your best interests at heart.
+You only have your best interests at heart.
 In other words all your decisions are in your best interest.

 Fund management companies are focused on growing their profits by growing the amount of money they manage.
 This means giving their investors the best returns is not their main goal.

 Fund managers have to think of keeping their jobs, increasing their assets under management and keeping large clients happy.
-This means is that their investment performance is not the most important thing on their minds, or what they spend most of their time on.
+This means that their investment performance is not the most important thing on their minds, or what they spend most of their time on.